The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 There are many potential causes for USB redirection failure in a VMware View Manager environment.

 - USB redirection is not supported for Windows 2000 systems or for View desktops that are managed by Microsoft Terminal Services.
 See the Feature Support Matrix in the View Architecture Planning Guide for operating systems that support USB access.

 - USB redirection is not supported for boot devices.
-If you run a View client on a Windows system that boots from a USB device, and you redirect this device to the remote desktop, the local operating system might become unresponsive or unusable.
+If you run a View Client on a Windows system that boots from a USB device, and you redirect this device to the remote desktop, the local operating system might become unresponsive or unusable.
 For more information, see Redirecting a USB boot device from View Client might make the system unresponsive or unusable (1021409).

 - By default, View Client for Windows does not allow you to select Human Interface Devices (HIDs) and Bluetooth devices that are paired with an HID for redirection.
-For more information, see Configuring USB device filters and redirecting Human Interface Devices (HIDs) in View Client for Windows (1011600).
+For more information, see Configuring USB device filters and redirecting Human Interface Devices (HIDs) in View Client (1011600).

 - RDP does not support the redirection of USB HIDs for the console session, or of smart card readers.
-For more information, see Configuring USB device filters and redirecting Human Interface Devices (HIDs) in View Client for Windows (1011600).
+For more information, see Configuring USB device filters and redirecting Human Interface Devices (HIDs) in View Client (1011600).

 - RDP can cause unexpected problems when using USB flash cards.
 For more information, see Preventing RDP from redirecting USB flash drives (1019547).

 - Windows Mobile Device Center can prevent the redirection of USB devices for RDP sessions.
 For more information, see Windows Mobile Device Center can prevent the redirection of USB devices for RDP (1019205).